 Wrapping It Up

-As you see, there are so many options when it comes to adding in spices to your chicken soup.
+As you see, you have boundless options when it comes to adding and mixing up spices to your chicken soup.
 You can add a mixture or just one or two.
 The use of spices also allows you to direct the flavor direction of the chicken soup you’re making and the style of the soup’s end result.

-Enjoy experimenting and coming up with your favorite blend of spices to add to your chicken soup.
+Enjoy experimenting with more chicken soup recipes and coming up with your favorite blend of spices to add to your chicken soup.
 This practice will undoubtedly elevate your soup.